 Sec.
 5 When does this Order expire?
 This Order will expire on December 31, 2003, unless amended, superseded, or revoked.

 Date: October 4, 2002

 For specific information on the content of this Director's Order, contact the Office of Law Enforcement.
-For additional information about this Web site, contact Krista Holloway in the Division of Policy and Directives Management.
+For additional information about this Web site, contact Krista Bibb in the Division of Policy and Directives Management.